Surface-supplied diving: Helmets

 The bonnet is usually a copper shell with soldered brass fittings.
 It covers the diver's head and provides sufficient space to turn the head to look out of the glazed faceplate and other viewports (windows).
 The front port can usually be opened for ventilation and communication when the diver is on deck, by being screwed out or swung to the side on a hinge.
-The other lights (another name for the viewports) are generally fixed.
-Viewports were glass on the early helmets, with some of the later helmets using acrylic, and are usually protected by brass or bronze grilles.
-The helmet has fittings to connect the air line and the diver's telephone.
+The other viewports are generally fixed.